Below is a list of configurable options exposed to the users.

 Disable while typing¶

 DWT is the most generic form of palm detection on touchpad.
-While the user is typing the touchpad is disabled, the touchpad is enabled after a timeout.
+While the user is typing on an internal keyboard the touchpad is disabled, the touchpad is enabled again after a timeout.
 See Disable-while-typing for more info.

 Disable-while-typing can be enabled or disabled, it is enabled by default on most touchpads.